Robin Hood: Early modern stage

-In May 1585, James VI of Scotland was entertained by a Robin Hood play at Dirleton Castle produced by his favourite the Earl of Arran, while there was plague in Edinburgh.
+In May 1585, James VI of Scotland was entertained by a Robin Hood play at Dirleton Castle, produced by his favourite, the Earl of Arran, while there was plague in Edinburgh.
 In 1598, Anthony Munday wrote a pair of plays on the Robin Hood legend, The Downfall and The Death of Robert Earl of Huntington (published 1601).
 These plays drew on a variety of sources, including apparently Gest, and were influential in fixing the story of Robin Hood to the period of Richard I. Stephen Thomas Knight has suggested that Munday drew heavily on Fulk Fitz Warin, a historical 12th century outlawed nobleman and enemy of King John, in creating his Robin Hood.
 The play identifies Robin Hood as Robert, Earl of Huntingdon, following in Richard Grafton's association of Robin Hood with the gentry, and identifies Maid Marian with "one of the semi-mythical Matildas persecuted by King John".
 The plays are complex in plot and form, the story of Robin Hood appearing as a play-within-a-play presented at the court of Henry VIII and written by the poet, priest and courtier John Skelton, with Skelton playing Friar Tuck.
 Some scholars have conjectured that Skelton may have indeed written a lost Robin Hood play for Henry VIII's court, and that this play may have been one of Munday's sources.
 Henry VIII with eleven of his nobles had impersonated "Robyn Hodes men" as part of his "Maying" in 1510.
 Robin Hood is known to have appeared in a number of other lost and extant Elizabethan plays.
 In 1599, the play George a Green, the Pinner of Wakefield places Robin Hood in the reign of Edward IV.
 Edward I, a play by George Peele first performed in 1590–91, incorporates a Robin Hood game played by the characters.
-Llywelyn the Great, the last independent Prince of Wales, is presented playing Robin Hood.
+Llywelyn the Great, the independent Prince of Wales, is presented playing Robin Hood.